 Pain News Network has a highly select and growing audience.
 In 2017, we had over 2.3 million page views and reached over 1.4 million readers around the world, the vast majority of them pain sufferers.
 Nearly 90% of our readers are located in the United States.
 We also have a significant following in Canada, the United Kingdom and Australia; as well as loyal readers in such diverse places as India, Ireland, New Zealand, South Africa, Germany, Japan, Kenya, Israel and many other countries.
 Chronic pain is a worldwide problem that knows no borders.

 As a non-profit charity, PNN is allowed by IRS regulations to have a limited amount of advertising revenue.
-The ads you see on PNN are all generated by our advertising partners, Google AdSense and Vertical Health.
+The ads you see on PNN are all generated by our advertising partners, Google AdSense, Apple News and Vertical Health.
 We do not solicit or receive money directly from advertisers, nor do we endorse or recommend any of their products or services.
 Our editorial team is not influenced by advertisers or donors.
 We do not publish "sponsored content."

 For further information about advertising opportunities with PNN, contact the sales team of Vertical Health at firstname.lastname@example.org.